tennessejoyce/Landscape/README.md

 A possibly more useful metric than R^2 is the comparison accuracy, which answers the following question: given two images randomly selected from the dataset, can the model correctly predict which one has the higher reddit score?
 The probabilty that the model predicts this correctly is the comparison accuracy.
 This metric can actually be computed in O(nlogn) rather than O(n^2) using a variant of the merge sort algorithm, which I've implemented in analyze.py.
-The linear regression model actually achieves a comparison accuracy of 82.4% on the test set (82.9% on the training set), which is significantly better than random guessing (50%).
+The linear regression model gives a comparison accuracy of 82.4% on the test set (82.9% on the training set), which is significantly better than random guessing (50%).